railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 Once the plan has been saved, use the other tabs of the planning form to check that the amount of time allocated to the employees or to the projects is right.
 The time allocated should match the employees' employment contracts, for example 37.5 hours per week.
-The forecast time for the project should also match the commitments that you've made with client.
+The forecast time for the project should also match the commitments that you have made with client.

 You should ideally complete all the planning for the current period.
 You can also complete some lines in the planning of future months – reserving resources on different project in response to